EDUlib/ux-pattern-library/pldoc/_design_elements/colors.md

 description:  Predefined system and configurable colors with calculated ranges

 info: These are the predefined colors used throughout our patterns.
-Values here (noted by our Sass variable name, the RGB value and the HEX value) are used for backgrounds, text color, and decorative elements.
-Note - when using any values here, make sure that any text on a background passes WCAG AA guidelines for color contrast.
+Each color is displayed on various background colors for easy combinations.
+Those colors which have a yellow flag are not accessible combinations and should be avoided.
+For example, our grayscale below does not provide enough contrast on a white background (nor white on the gray background).
+Click any color for more information and developer values.
 ---

 <div class="info-pane is-hidden" tabindex="-1">